Review: Onsen SF Brings Japanese Bath House To San Francisco

 For one thing, there’s a lack of options in the surrounding downtown area.
 I can totally see someone working nearby popping in here for an hour at lunch to get a tranquil break and quiet tea time in the day.

 It’s close enough to many other neighborhoods that you can easily get here for some quiet time after work or in the evenings with friends (on co-ed days).
-There is supposed to be music played at night for a more social environment, so that’s certainly different from the typical spa experience.
+There is music played at night for a more social environment, so that’s certainly different from the typical spa experience.

 So yes, this place really is in the Tenderloin, but as soon as you enter, you’ll forget what neighborhood you’re in.
 Until someone breaks into your car.
 Just kidding, maybe.
-Get an uber here.
+Take an Uber here.